 In another thread, the same application starts the server framework to allow remote access.
 Starting the server framework from within the application allows both the server and the application to run in the same JVM.

 Embedded server example

-You can start the Network Server in another thread automatically when Derby starts by setting the derby.drda.startNetworkServer property (see Setting Network Server properties), or you can start it by using a program.
-The following example shows how to start the Network Server by using a program:
+You can start the Network Server in another thread automatically when Derby starts by setting the derby.drda.startNetworkServer property, or you can start it by using a program.